-First in a six-part series following the staff in Glasgow Central Station.
+First in a six-part series following the staff at Glasgow Central Station.
 Thousands of Ed Sheeran fans push the events team to their limit as the station copes with the heat.

 Central Station has been at the heart of Glasgow for 140 years, running over 950 trains a day for 32 million passengers a year.
 Day and night for one long summer we meet the people who make the station work.
 Central Station has long been Scotland’s busiest and is the Northern terminus of the West Coast Main Line from London and the starting point for travel to hundreds of stations in mainland Britain.